shijistar/enum-plus/README.md

 <sup>**_\[Function]_**</sup> &nbsp; `toFilter(): { text, value }[]`

-Returns an array of enum items that can pass directly to the [Ant Design](https://ant.design/components/table#table-demo-head) Table component as `filters` property of a column.
+Returns an array of enum members that can pass directly to the [Ant Design](https://ant.design/components/table#table-demo-head) Table component as `filters` property of a column.
 This is used to add a dropdown filter box in the table header to filter table data.

 The data format is: